 #5 - Hike to the top of Ella Rock

-High in Sri Lanka's hill country lies Ella, a formerly sleepy town turned backpacker hotspot, best known for its natural beauty and epic hiking.
+High in Sri Lanka's hill country lies Ella, a formerly sleepy town that’s now one of the best places to visit in Sri Lanka because of its natural beauty and epic hiking.

 One of the best things to do in Ella is the famous Ella rock hike, which offers spectacular views over Ella, Little Adam's Peak, and the surrounding jungle-clad valley.

 We started our hike at the famous Ella train station, following the Ella to Kandy train line past many beautiful waterfalls, bridges, tea plantations, and homes, before starting our ascent towards the Ella Rock summit, king coconut in hand for some extra energy.
 We needed it; the hike to the summit is tough!
 We sat at the summit for at least an hour, enjoying a vegetarian roti and some well-deserved water while taking in the incredible views.